flymake/flymake-google-cpplint/README.md

 =========================

 cpplint.py by Google for Emacs with flymake-mode.

 If you're want to write code according to the [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml), this will help a great deal.

-To use [Google-lint for C++](http://google-styleguide.googlecode.com/svn/trunk/cpplint/cpplint.py) with Emacs, you will need `cpplint.py` installed.
+To use [cpplint.py](http://google-styleguide.googlecode.com/svn/trunk/cpplint/cpplint.py) with Emacs, you will need `cpplint.py` installed.

 You should be able to run